FreeBSD 11.0+ Kernel LPE: Userspace Mutexes (umtx) Use-After-Free Race Condition

 Exploitation Options

-Full details of how this works to our advantage are covered in Exploitation.
+Full details of how this works to our advantage are covered in the Exploitation section.

 Vulnerability Details